 As a homeschool parent, I’m always looking for ways to make learning fun for my kids.
 It is an unwritten requirement that homeschool parents have to go beyond the typical lesson plans.
 If they don’t, then everyone suffers.
 I love using various forms of online educational games.

 However, I also enjoy many hands-on old-school types of games too.
 So, when we were given a chance to pick a game from SimplyFun for review, I was excited.
 I originally picked out Clover Leap for our household because our kids need all the extra help they can get in language arts.
 It looked like an entertaining game for them to play.

 We got the game Kilter, which focuses on teaching kids about predicting possible outcomes.
 It is a fun family game, and it definitely leads to a lot of laughs.
 I like the fact that we can change it up and play different variations of the game.
 Kilter has won the Mom’s Choice Award and the Mom’s Best Award.
-It also won Oppenheim award too.
+It also won the Oppenheim award too.

-What ways do you make homeschooling fun in your household?
+In what ways do you make homeschooling fun in your household?